Dear sisters and brothers in Christ,

-In the Daily Offices prayer booklet circulated in July there are specific prayers for each day of the month.
+In the Daily Offices prayer booklet there are specific prayers for each day of the month.
 I recommend these to you, as an aid to your prayer life.
-If you can’t lay your hands on your prayer diary let me know and I will email out or post another one to you.

-Morning and Evening Prayer and the Wednesday evening services continue to be led from my study.
+Morning and Evening Prayer and the Wednesday evening services are online using Zoom.
 Sharing the Daily Offices each weekday with others is a wonderful way of connecting, praying and praising together with a natural rhythm of the week.
-Please do consider joining us at 9 am and/or 5.30pm for about half an hour.
+It is also one of the few times we can hear the psalms being read more than just a few verses at a time.
+Please do consider joining us at 9 am and or 5.30 pm for about half an hour, whenever you are able.

 Ecumenical Relations and Community Involvement Work

-The EH26 Resilience Group continues to meet regularly on line.
+The EH26 Resilience Group continues to meet occasionally.
 It remains a good way to connect in with the needs of our community and support how those needs are met.
-I am also still attending the Midlothian Health and Social Care Partnership ‘Care for People Planning Group’ Zoom meetings.
-They have been a useful forum to know what is going on and how to access resources, and the longer-term strategic planning for the community around Penicuik.
+I am also still attending the Midlothian Health and Social Care Partnership ‘Care for People Planning Group’ Zoom meetings, and the Afghan Resettlement Programme meetings.

 In Other News…